tarantool/cartridge-cli/doc/commands/pack/building_in_docker.rst

 How building in Docker works
 ----------------------------

-In fact, two images are created during the packing process: the build image and the runtime image.
+In fact, two images are created during the packaging process: the build image and the runtime image.
 First, the build image is used to build the application.
 Second, the files are copied to the resulting runtime image.